 If the price retraces 100% of the last price wave, that may mean the trend has failed.
-Further, if you use the Fibonacci retracement tool on very small price moves, it may not provide much insight.
+Further, if you use the Fibonacci retracement tool on very small price moves, it might not provide much insight.
 The levels will be so close together that almost every price level appears important.

 Fibonacci retracements provide some areas of interest to watch on pullbacks.
 They can act as confirmation if you get a trade signal in the area of a Fibonacci level.
-Play around with Fibonacci retracement levels and apply them to your charts, and incorporate them if you find they help your trading.
+Play around with Fibonacci retracement levels, apply them to your charts, and incorporate them if you find that they help your trading.